Collider probe of heavy additional Higgs bosons solving the muon $g-2$ and dark matter problems: Model, muon and dark matter

 We consider a two Higgs doublet model with an additional scalar singlet ($S$) and a discrete $\mathbb{Z}_4$ symmetry under which the Higgs and lepton fields transform as given in Tab.\,\ref{tab:model}.
 The gauge charge assignments of other SM fields, e.\,g.\ quarks, are the same as in the SM, and they trivially transform under $\mathbb{Z}_4$.\footnote{In order to obtain realistic neutrino masses and mixings the model needs to be extended.
 See Ref.\,\cite{Asai:2022uix} for details. }

-We assume the $\mathbb{Z}_4$ symmetry to be unaffected by electroweak symmetry breaking, so that the two Higgs doublets $H_{1,2}$ are in the Higgs basis~\cite{Georgi:1978ri,Donoghue:1978cj} in which only one Higgs doublet has a non-vanishing vacuum expectation value of $v \simeq 246$\,GeV.
+We assume the $\mathbb{Z}_4$ symmetry to be unaffected by electroweak symmetry breaking, so that the two Higgs doublets $H_{1,2}$ are in the Higgs basis~\cite{Georgi:1978ri,Donoghue:1978cj} in which only one Higgs doublet has a non-vanishing vacuum expectation value (vev) of $v \simeq 246$\,GeV.
 In this basis, the two Higgs doublets can be decomposed as

 where $G^+$ and $G$ are the SM Nambu-Goldstone bosons, and $H^+$ and $h$ are a charged Higgs boson and the discovered CP-even Higgs boson, respectively. $H$ and $A$ correspond to additional neutral scalars.
-The scalar potential of our model is given by
+Note that a non-zero vev of the singlet $S$ would spontaneously break the $\mathbb{Z}_4$ symmetry.
+The presence of $\langle S\rangle \ne 0$ would not alter the phenomenology discussed in the present paper, hence we do not discuss this possibility further.